-- Send and receive MLD/IGMP control messages. - Join/leave a multicast group. - Currently (December 2002), the information about existing interfaces on a router is obtained through the MFEA.
+- Send and receive MLD/IGMP control messages. - Join/leave a multicast group. - Obtain information about existing interfaces on a router.

 On startup, the MLD/IGMP module registers with the MFEA.
-As part of this registration, the MFEA initiates sending of information about existing interfaces on the system, and the current unicast forwarding information.
+As part of this registration, the MFEA sends information about existing interfaces on the system.
 If any of this information changes later, the MFEA sends the appropriate update to MLD/IGMP.
-In addition, the MFEA creates the appropriate state to send and receive MLD/IGMP control messages.
+In addition, the MFEA creates the appropriate state to send and receive MLD/IGMP control packets.
 After the MLD/IGMP module receives the network interface information, it instructs the MFEA to start MLD/IGMP operation on selected interfaces.
-After that the MLD/IGMP module can send and receive PIM control messages on those interfaces.
+After that the MLD/IGMP module can send and receive MLD/IGMP control packets on those interfaces.

-4.3 Interaction between the MLD/IGMP and PIM modules
+4.4 Interaction between the MLD/IGMP and PIM modules

 PIM-SM needs to interact with the MLD/IGMP module to receive multicast membership information about local members.
-On startup, the PIM module registers with the MLD/IGMP module by expressing interest tracking multicast membership on selected network interfaces.
+On startup, the PIM module registers with the MLD/IGMP module by expressing interest in tracking multicast membership on selected network interfaces.
 After that, if the multicast membership on any of the selected interfaces changes, the MLD/IGMP module informs the PIM module about the change: e.g., "add membership for group 224.0.1.20 on interface vif0".

-Note that control messages used for multicast debugging such as MRINFO or multicast traceroute use IGMP as the network protocol.
+Note that control packets used for multicast debugging such as MRINFO or multicast traceroute use IGMP as the network protocol.
 Hence, if such messages are received by the MLD/IGMP module, the appropriate information should be sent to the PIM module.
-Currently (December 2002), the handling of such messages is not implemented yet.
+Currently (June 2003), the handling of such messages is not implemented yet.

-4.4 Interaction between the RIB and PIM modules
+4.5 Interaction between the RIB and PIM modules

 The PIM module needs to interact with the RIB module to obtain the MRIB information, and to keep track if there is any change.
-Currently (December 2002), this interaction is not implemented; instead, the MRIB information is received from the MFEA instead.
+Currently (June 2003), this interaction is not implemented; instead, the MRIB information is received from the MFEA instead.